Konic-NLP/Konic-NLP.github.io/_pages/about.md

 ---

 I am a student of [Computational Linguistics, Analytics, Search and Informatics Professional Master’s Degree (CLASIC) program](https://www.colorado.edu/linguistics/graduate-program/computational-linguistics-clasic-ms) at [CU-Boulder](https://www.colorado.edu/).
-****

 I got my B.A degree at the department of Chinese language and literature in Shanxi University (Major in Chinese language and literature) and M.A degree at Nanjing Normal University(Major in Linguistics and Applied linguistics) in China.
-My past work focus on computational linguistics, corpus construction([Chinese Abstract Meaning Representation corpus](https://www.cs.brandeis.edu/~clp/camr/camr.html)), ancient Chinese classics processing and digital huminities.
+My past work focus on computational linguistics, corpus construction([Chinese Abstract Meaning Representation corpus](https://www.cs.brandeis.edu/~clp/camr/camr.html)), ancient Chinese classics processing(lexical analysis with deep learning) and digital huminities(deep annotation for meaning of ancient Chinese poems).
-*****

 Before entering the CU-Boulder, I work as product manager intern in Bejing Lingosail company.

 Selected Publication